GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 The VPN redundancy configuration example is built based on the IPsec tunnel and BGP configuration illustrated above.

-##### Juniper SRX

-Cisco IOS BGP prefer the path with the highest `LOCAL-PREF`, the BGP routes are set with a value of 100 by default, by setting the `LOCAL-PREF` to 200 for the routes received from Tunnel1, BGP will choose Tunnel1 as the preferred VPN tunnel to the GCP, in the event of Tunnel 1 failure, BGP will reroute the traffic to Tunnel2.

-    crypto ikev2 keyring VPN_SCALE_TEST_KEY
-     peer GCP1
-     address 104.196.200.68
-     pre-shared-key MySharedSecret
-     peer GCP2
-     address 35.186.108.199
-     pre-shared-key MySharedSecret
-    !
-    interface Tunnel1
-     description VPN tunnel to the east coast DC ip address 169.254.0.2 255.255.255.252
-     ip mtu 1400
-     ip tcp adjust-mss 1360
-     tunnel source TenGigabitEthernet0/0/0
-     tunnel mode ipsec ipv4
-     tunnel destination 104.196.200.68
-     tunnel protection ipsec profile VPN_SCALE_TEST_VTI
-    !
-    interface Tunnel2
-     description VPN tunnel to the west coast DC ip address 169.254.0.6 255.255.255.252
-     ip mtu 1400
-     ip tcp adjust-mss 1360
-     tunnel source TenGigabitEthernet0/0/0
-     tunnel mode ipsec ipv4
-     tunnel destination 35.186.108.199
-     tunnel protection ipsec profile VPN_SCALE_TEST_VTI_2
-    !

-###### Dynamic Routing

-    router bgp 65001
-     bgp log-neighbor-changes
-     neighbor 169.254.0.1 description BGP session over Tunnel1 neighbor 169.254.0.1 remote-as 65002
-     neighbor 169.254.0.1 timers 20 60 60
-     neighbor 169.254.0.5 description BGP session over Tunnel2 neighbor 169.254.0.5 remote-as 65002
-     neighbor 169.254.0.5 timers 20 60 60
-     !
-     address-family ipv4
-      network 10.0.0.0
-      neighbor 169.254.0.1 activate
-      neighbor 169.254.0.1 route-map LP200 in
-      neighbor 169.254.0.5 activate
-     exit-address-family
-    !
-    route-map LP200 permit 10
-     set local-preference 200

-To ensure symmetry in your traffic flow, you can configure MED to influence the inbound traffic from GCP for the same tunnel you are sending outbound traffic to.
-Note that lower the MED, higher the preference.

-    router bgp 65001
-     address-family ipv4
-      neighbor 169.254.0.1 route-map SET-MED-10 out
-      neighbor 169.254.0.5 activate
-     exit-address-family
-    !

-    route-map SET-MED-10 permit 10
-     set metric 10

-###### Static Routing

-If you are using static routing then instead of BGP configurations mentioned above, you can change the metric (higher the metric lower the preference) for your static route as shown below:

-      cisco-asr#ip route 172.16.100.0 255.255.255.0 Tunnel2 10

 ##### Configuring route priority – GCP